IBM/migrate-app-to-openshift-using-ta/README.md

 ![migration bundle](doc/source/images/ta-binary.png)

 Transformation Advisor will automatically create several artifacts needed to get your application running in a Liberty container on an OpenShift cluster.
-This includes a `Dockerfile`, a Liberty `server.xml` configuration file, and other Kubernetes CRDs.
+This includes a `Dockerfile`, a Liberty `server.xml` configuration file, and other custom resources (CR).

 ### 6.2 Modifying the migration bundle